Hoka One One Cavu Review Facts

-The design and technology that has gone into the Hoka One One Cavu is top notch and the price should reflect that.
+The design and technology that has gone into the Hoka One One Cavu are top notch and the price should reflect that.
 Even so, this shoe is competitively priced with its cohorts.
-This model reflects a change in design, functionality and focus.
+This model reflects a change in design, functionality, and focus.
 It is being offered at a great price.

 The ProFly EVA foam midsole adds the firmness needed when toeing off.
 Combined with the rubber RMAT outsole, the traction is just enough for a good road race and training but not encouraged for trail races, cinder or packed dirt trails.